| No of people | Price per person |

 From Kathmandu to Everest Base Camp, Places Nepal Treks was with us every step.
 Our guide Krishna was very knowledgeable about the trails and local culture, always encouraging us through tough parts.
 The porters impressed me with their cheerful attitude despite the hard work.
 This trek was challenging, yet truly rewarding thanks to Places Nepal Treks.

 Our Everest Base Camp trek was smooth thanks to the Places Nepal team.
 Our guide Ajay’s knowledge about the mountains and porters Ramesh and Karma’s tireless work ensured all needs were met.
-Sharing stories around the campfire in the evenings helped me feel deeply connected to these wonderful people.
+Sharing stories around the fireplace in the evenings helped me feel deeply connected to these wonderful people.

 I can’t praise the Places Nepal team enough.
 Our guide, Suman, brilliantly read the weather and our energy levels.
 Porters Nima and Tashi tirelessly carried heavy loads with smiles.
 They were the backbone of the trek and by the end, I had lifelong friends.